Particle Systems arising from an anti-ferromagnetic Ising model: Thermodynamic Limit

 \subsection{Expectations for $0<x<1$ and $0<u<1$}

 Let $N_b$ denote the number of dimers covering {\bf b} edges per fundamental domain.
-By the setup of the model, there are 2 {\bf b} edges in each fundamental domain.
+By the setup of the model, there are two {\bf b} edges in each fundamental domain.
 Let $N_{a^c}$ denote the number of {\bf a} edges not covered by a dimer per fundamental domain.
 Let $N_X$ denote the number of creation singularities per fundamental domain.
-In this subsection, we find exact results for $\E_\mu[N_b]$, $\E_\mu[N_{a^c}]$ and $\E_\mu[N_X]$.
-Figure \ref{sec2:fig:diff} shows a plot of $\E[N_b]$ and $\E[N_a]$ for $x=0.5$.
-Recall that we defined $u_c=(-1+\sqrt{1+x^2})/x^2$.
+Write $\E[ \cdot]$ for the expected value of each of these quantities with respect to $\mu^{u,x}$.
+In this subsection, we find exact results for $\E [N_b]$, $\E[N_{a^c}]$ and $\E[N_X]$.
+Figure \ref{sec2:fig:diff} shows a plot of $\E[N_b]$ and $\E[N_{a^c}]$ for $x=0.5$.